yuriiyepikhov/MyBike-landing/README.md

 ## Technologies Used

 1. **HTML**: Used for structuring the content and elements of the landing page.
-2. **CSS/SCSS**: Used for styling the HTML elements to enhance the visual appeal and user experience.
+2. **SCSS**: Used for styling the HTML elements to enhance the visual appeal and user experience.

-Together, these technologies provide an engaging and responsive landing page for MyBike, offering a consistent user experience on different screens and devices.
+Together, these technologies provide a responsive landing page that adapts seamlessly to various screen sizes and devices.
+Whether viewed on a desktop, tablet, or smartphone, the layout and content adjust to provide an optimal user experience.

 ## Preview